SOFZP/show-solana-node-info_v2/README.md

 ## TL;DR
 Script uses On-chain solana data, API of solana.org, API of Grafana

-You can see data of ANY solana validator node on any instance with installed solana
+You can see data of ANY solana validator node

-It is tool for monitoring multiple nodes with cli
+It's the tool for monitoring multiple nodes with cli

 Tool has two modes: full and short

+If node don't have standart Grafana (telegraf) installed than you cannot see hardware info of it

-## How to use it:
+## How to use show-solana-node-info_v2.sh:

-1. Move file to the server or instance *with installed solana*
+1. Move file `show-solana-node-info_v2.sh` to the server or instance **with installed solana**

 2. Install rust, solana-foundation-delegation-program-cli and jq: